+The Joe’s Guide To Dealing With Fusarium.
 Everything you need to know about winter’s nastiest lawn care disease…

-You see, with each winter (and definitely each dump of snow), your lawn can experience a problem that doesn’t truly show itself until the spring, namely patches of discoloured grass that are either sand-coloured or matted together by a pinky-white web-like coating.
-This is called fusarium, aka snow mould — a lawn disease that can cause some serious harm to your beloved patch of the great outdoors.
+You see, with each winter (and definitely each dump of snow), your lawn can experience a problem that doesn’t truly show itself until the spring.
+Namely patches of discoloured grass that are either sand-coloured or matted together by a pinky-white web-like coating.
+This is called fusarium, aka snow mould.
+A lawn disease that can cause some serious harm to your beloved patch of the great outdoors.

 3 Symptoms To Look Out For

 As with any issue in life, you can’t hope to deal with it until you know it’s there.
-That means knowing your lawn and spotting any anomalies that may be harmful — and in the instance of fusarium, there are three main symptoms you can keep an eye for:
+That means knowing your lawn and spotting any anomalies that may be harmful — and in the instance of fusarium.
+There are three main symptoms you can keep an eye for:

-- Snow mould first shows up as small patches of yellowish, greyish and sometimes pinkish grass that later turns brown, all of which suggests your grass is being killed by a disease.
+- Snow mould first shows up as small patches of yellowish, greyish and sometimes pinkish grass that later turns brown.
+All of which suggests your grass is being killed by a disease.

 Damage Caused By Fusarium

-We love a bit of good news, and the good news here is you’re not likely to face snow mold every year.
+We love a bit of good news, and the good news here is you’re not likely to face snow mould every year.
 That said, if you keep a close eye on your grass, you’ll notice that snow mould doesn’t rear its ugly-head until the spring.
-That’s because the snow you gawped out with child-like eyes earlier in the year fell on ground that wasn’t yet fully frozen, allowing the warm ground beneath the snow to actively harbour nasty fungal growth that takes months to visibly appear.
+That’s because the snow you gawped at with child-like eyes earlier in the year fell on ground that wasn’t yet fully frozen.
+Therefore allowing the warm ground beneath the snow to actively harbour nasty fungal growth that takes months to visibly appear.
 That’s why you are faced with the results when the spring thaw finally arrives.
 That’s why a freezing cold winter without much snowfall is a lot less likely to create fusarium damage come the spring.

 And the good news doesn’t stop there because even if you do find nasty fungal spots on your lawn in the spring, they’re usually not that serious, and a decent dollop of hot sunshine will dry your lawn out, greening up all those infected areas.
 The issue is, relying on the English weather, so here are some ways to control your snow mould problems.